hamdamoha/Project_4_final/README.md

 The aim of the project was to utilise a number of Machine Learning techniques on a medical dataset to determine which techniques are most successful in terms of model accuracy.
 The dataset chosen was that of a survey of Native American Prima Indian females.

+## <a id="Methodology-header"></a><ins>Project / Resource Management</ins>

 ## <a id="Methodology-header"></a><ins>Methodology</ins>

+* Interrogate and understand the dataset
+* Show visualisations to highlight characterisitics of the dataset
 * Establish a baseline method using logistic regression
-* Use 3 - 4 other methods to compare accuracy for this data set.
+* Use other Machine Learning techniques to compare accuracy for this data set.
-* Show visualisations of individual methods and comparison between techniques.
+* Record results of individual methods and then compare all techniques investigated.
 * Summarise and conclude